Herogo3241/ncurses/README.md

 # Maze of Time (NCurses-based)

-Welcome to the Maze Game!
+Welcome to the Maze of Time!
 This is a terminal-based maze game built using the NCurses library, where players must navigate through a randomly generated maze and escape on reaching the goal('X').
 The game provides difficulty levels and a visually rich experience with the use of colors and maze rendering.
 It also includes a menu system with options for difficulty selection and a game over screen.

 ## Table of Contents